 - Scroll down to Product Data, click the drop-down and select Variable Product

-This will change your product from a simple product with one price to a variable product, with potentially many prices.
+This will change your product from a simple product with one price to a variable product, with as many prices as you decide.

 You will notice that to continue this process you need to setup some attributes to create variations of that particular product, don’t worry I will walk you through that now.
 Save your product as a draft and continue with the guide.